China 'ill-prepared' for COVID-19 surge

 The numbers of patients waiting to be admitted into emergency and fever clinics were growing, a doctor who works in a respiratory department at a Beijing hospital was quoted by the state-backed Global Times newspaper on Sunday as saying.

-In recent weeks, local cases have been trending lower since a late November peak of 40,052, official figures show, however.
-Sunday’s tally of 8626 was down from 10,597 new cases the previous day.
+In recent weeks, local cases have trended lower since a late November peak of 40,052, official figures show, however.
+Sunday’s tally of 8626 was down from 10,597 cases the previous day.

 But the figures reflect the dropping of testing requirements, say analysts, while Chinese health expects have warned of an imminent surge.